TeloiDev/convstring/README.md

 ## Contributing

 Contributions are always welcome.
 Especially when it comes to custom fonts.
-Your contribution will be accepted as long as you follow the template that is defined in a createFontObject method of `Tools` class.
+Your font contribution will be accepted as long as you follow the template that is defined in a `createFontObject` method of `Tools` class.
+For any major changes open an issue first and describe what you want to achieve.

 ### Contributors: